 Photo provided by the Detroit Early Risers

 Much has been going on for our two Vintage Base Ball Teams.
 Did I say that right?
 Yes!
 Historic Fort Wayne is proud to now host TWO Vintage Base Ball Teams.
 Of course, the Early Risers have been here for several years.
-In 2014 we are proud to introduce the Detroit River Belles, a ladies' team.
+In 2014 we were proud to introduce the Detroit River Belles, a ladies' team.
 The Belles, like the Early Risers, are also named for a historic team.
-Come see both teams play next weekend!
-We will host a Vintage Base Ball Mini Series on Saturday, July 19.
-The games will be played on the Riverfront Parade Ground.
-When we have an exact schedule, it will be posted on our Vintage Base Ball page.

-The Detroit River Belles have received some really good press in the past week.
+The Detroit River Belles have received some really good press last year.
 Below is a link to a blog story about them and an article on the Detroit Free Press website.
 Congratulations, ladies!!!!

 Learn about Fort events on Facebook!